FallenMax/npm-cache-install/README.md

 ## Caveat:

 1. Windows is not supported for now
-2. Does not support node version and node architecture
+2. Does not differentiate node version and node architecture (if node version changes, please clean cache directory manually)
+3. Not tested with npm@3

 Issues and PRs are welcomed